Abdul Wali Khan Sports Complex

-Abdul Wali Khan Sports Complex also known as Charsadda Sports Complex is located in Charsadda, Khyber Pakhtunkhwa, in Pakistan.
+Abdul Wali Khan Sports Complex also known as Charsadda Sports Complex is a sports complex located in Charsadda, Khyber Pakhtunkhwa, in Pakistan.
 It is the 2nd largest sports complex in Khyber Pakhtunkhwa after Qayyum Sports Complex Peshawar.
 The sport complex has started functioning in 2016 and has been completed at the cost of Rs.490 million.

 History and development

 The inauguration of construction work on Abdul Wali Khan sports complex was started in 2012 by ANP President Asfandyar Wali Khan.
 The sports complex started functioning in 2016.
 The total cost of project was Rs.490 million.

 Sporting facilities

 Abdul Wali Khan Sports Complex currently hold sporting facilities for the following sports.